Supporting Deaf People: Closing the Employment Gap

 Money Matters

 It is important to understand that employment rates aren’t the only measure of success.
 There are significant earring gaps between deaf and hearing people between 16-64 years old.
-Additionally, Black and Latinx deaf people make less money than other races and ethnicities, and less than deaf people with additional disabilities.
+Additionally, Black and Latine deaf people make less money than other races and ethnicities, and less than deaf people with additional disabilities.

 The median annual income for deaf people working full-time in 2021 was $52,000.
 Deaf people between the ages of 16-65 make between 13-14% less annually than their hearing counterparts despite increasing job opportunities over time.